adityanarayananraghavan/FPGA-Lock-Project-with-Solenoid/README.md

 # VSDFPGA Lock Project

 ## Overview

-The **VSDFPGA Lock Project** is a digital password-based locking system implemented using Verilog HDL and designed for FPGA deployment.
-The system uses a Finite State Machine (FSM) to control password entry, verification, error handling, and lock/unlock functionality.
-User interaction is handled through push buttons, while system status is indicated using LEDs, a buzzer, and a relay output.
+The **VSDFPGA Lock Project** is a digital password-based locking and unlocking system implemented using **Verilog HDL** and designed for **FPGA deployment**.
+The system is built around a **Finite State Machine (FSM)** to handle password entry, verification, error detection, unlock timing, and reset control.

+User interaction is performed through push buttons, while system status and feedback are provided via **RGB LEDs**, a **buzzer**, and a **relay output** connected to a **solenoid lock**.

-This project demonstrates fundamental FPGA design concepts such as FSM-based control logic, synchronous digital design, and hardware pin constraint mapping.
+This project demonstrates fundamental FPGA design principles such as FSM-based control logic, synchronous design, input handling, and hardware pin constraint mapping.
+Upon correct password entry, the lock unlocks and automatically resets back to the locked state after a fixed duration.

 ---

 ## Features
-- FSM-based digital password lock
+- FSM-based password lock and unlock mechanism
-- Multi-step password entry mechanism
+- Multi-step password entry process
-- Push-button based user input
+- Push-button controlled inputs
 - Visual feedback using RGB LEDs
 - Audible feedback using a buzzer
-- Relay control for external locking mechanism
+- Relay-based control for external locking hardware
-- Active-LOW relay logic
+- Active-LOW relay control logic
-- Reset and error handling support
+- System reset and error handling support

 ---